davidetacchini/pygicord/README.md

 | fail_message | The message displayed when the bot can't add reactions in the channel.                                                                          | str                 | Custom  | Yes      |

 ## Custom attributes
-A list with all the default values of the attributes.
+A list with all the default custom values of the attributes.
 These values can be overwritten.

 ### Loading message
 ```